forestryio/forestry.io/hugo/content/blog/add-functionality-to-your-hugo-site-with-theme-components.md

 Inside of our `schema_item.tmpl` file, all we have to do is set up our data object using a `.Scratch` value with the key of `item` following the schema defined in the `json_schema.yml` file.

-First, let’s find a compatible schema configuration.
-We will first look for a schema defined for the current content section, falling back to `default` if it isn’t found.
+The first thing we need to do is locate a compatible schema configuration.
+We will initially look for a schema defined for the current content section, falling back to `default` if it isn’t found.
 For example, if this were rendering the list view for posts, we would check for configuration at `posts.list`, falling back to `default.list` if that doesn’t exist.

     {{- if and (isset $.Root.Site.Data.json_schema .currentPage.Section) (isset (index $.Root.Site.Data.json_schema .currentPage.Section) .SchemaType) -}}